waywardgeek/infnoise/README.md

-##Infinite Noise Multiplier
+﻿##Infinite Noise Multiplier

-The Infinite Noise Multiplier (INM) is an architecture for true random number generators (TRNG).
-Besides being simple, low-cost, and fast, it is easy to get right, unlike most other TRNGs.
-Unlike zener noise based TRNGs, INMs produce a provable level of entropy, aproximately equal to log2(K) per output bit, where K is a gain between 1 and 2 set by two resistors around an op-amp.
-Unlike sound card based TRNGs, INMs do not require an expert to configure.
+The Infinite Noise Multiplier (INM) is an architecture for hardware based true random number generators (TRNG).
+Besides being simple, low-cost, and fast, it is much easier to get right than other TRNGs.
+It naturally defends against influence from outside signals, such as radio interference and power supply noise, making it simple to build securely, without requiring an expert in analog design.
+Infinite Noise Multipliers produce a provable and easily measured level of entropy based on thermal noise, approximately equal to log2(K) per output bit, where K is a gain between 1 and 2 set by two resistors around an op-amp.
+A "health monitor" can track this and verify that the output entropy is within the expected range, which for the INM described below is within 2% of log2(1.82).

 INMs are suitable for both board level implementation, and ASIC implementation.
 Speed is limited by the speed of a gain stage and a comparator, and can run in excess of 100